 Visit Us

-Most national wildlife refuges offer us all a chance to unplug from the stresses of daily life and reconnect with our natural surroundings.
-Although Midway Atoll National Wildlife Refuge and Battle of Midway National Memorial are currently closed to public visitation, these links provide for several exciting virtual ways to visit and even tour the Refuge.
+Most National Wildlife Refuges offer us all a chance to unplug from the stressors of daily life and reconnect with our natural surroundings.
+Although Midway Atoll National Wildlife Refuge and Battle of Midway National Memorial is currently closed to public visitation, these links provide for several exciting virtual ways to visit and even tour the Refuge.

 Exploring Midway Atoll